Setup

 If you're unsure about the location of a file, you can also look at the end of this section, which contains the file tree you should have after the setup is completed.

-Let's remove all the unneccessary code from the generated files.
+Let's remove all the unnecessary code from the generated files.

 to look like this: